1) Explain what is Tableau?

 - Data: With new web data connector, it makes data accessible from anywhere

-- Mobile: The new tableau comes with a high-resolution thumbnails, taking screenshot offline and high-level security for the data
+- Mobile: The new tableau comes with high-resolution thumbnails, taking screenshot offline and high-level security for the data

 - Enterprise: Easy enterprise deployment with active directory synchronization

-- Visual Analytics: View proximity in the radial selection tool, also provides features like creating filter formulas and Zoom control on your data
+- Visual Analytics: View proximity in the radial selection tool, also provides features like creating context filter formulas and Zoom control on your data

-3) Explain what is Tableau public?
+3) Explain what Tableau public software is?